-- Protein in your urine (proteinuria)
+- Protein in your urine (proteinuria), indicating an impaired kidney

-- A low platelet count
+- A low blood platelet count

 - Fluid in the lungs (pulmonary edema)

 - New headaches that don't go away after taking pain medication